 Within Canada, Ontario has been, and based on current project pipelines, will continue to be, the most active jurisdiction in terms of number and value of projects completed and under procurement.
 Ontario Infrastructure and Lands Corporation, or Infrastructure Ontario ("IO"), is an agency of the Government of Ontario that was created in 2005 to procure and deliver AFP projects.
 Since then, more than 75 projects have reached financial close.
-There are also currently 16 civil projects and 24 social projects in procurement or pre-procurement valued at over \$60 billion.
-Key projects in active procurement include the Ontario Line Subway, the Scarborough Subway Extension, the Yonge Street North Subway Extension, six rail expansion projects, several highway projects, six health care projects and two justice complex projects.
-There are also 24 projects under construction, mainly in healthcare, justice, transit and transportation.
+There are also currently 12 civil projects and 26 social projects in procurement or pre-procurement valued at over \$50 billion.
+Key projects in active procurement include the Ontario Line Subway, the Eglinton Crosstown West Extension - Tunnels, Stations, Rail, Systems and Guideway, the Yonge Street North Subway Extension and Advance Tunnel, several highway projects, twenty-two health care projects and three justice complex projects.
+There are also 28 projects under construction, mainly in healthcare, justice, transit and transportation.
 The extent of the projects being delivered through IO provides affirmation of the Government of Ontario's commitment to P3s.

 IO has recently embraced a broader set of procurement and contracting approaches.
-For instance, IO has added a new category of projects using a Rapid Procurement and Delivery methodology.
+For instance, IO has completed an Alliance contract for Union Station and is using the Progressive Design Build model for various transit projects (see below for a discussion on the use of Alliance and Integrated Project Delivery models) .
+As well, IO added a new category of projects using a Rapid Procurement and Delivery methodology.
 As a result of COVID-19, IO has worked with ministries and broader sector partners to help deliver vital infrastructure smarter, better and faster than traditional methods.
 IO has been working with the Ministry of Long-Term Care to successfully procure the rapid delivery of four new Long-Term Care facilities using a Modified Construction Management model.
-IO has also used the Alliance delivery model for the Union Station Enhancement Project (see below for a discussion on the use of Alliance and Integrated Project Delivery models).

 In Ontario, the provincial government completed a comprehensive overhaul of Ontario's Construction Lien Act.
 The new Construction Act came into effect on October 1, 2019.
-The amendments are meant to achieve three objectives: (a) modernize the language to address commercial realities in today's construction industry - notably PPP procurement models; (b) accelerate payment by introducing a mandatory prompt-payment regime; and (c) expedite the resolution of construction disputes by introducing a mandatory adjudication regime.
+The amendments are meant to achieve three objectives: (a) modernize the language to address commercial realities in today's construction industry - notably PPP procurement models; (b) accelerate payment by introducing a mandatory prompt-payment regime; and (c)

+expedite the resolution of construction disputes by introducing a mandatory adjudication regime.